Ranrar/rustic-prompt/README.md

 # 🦀 Rustic Prompt

-A collection of AI instruction files designed specifically for Rust developers.
+A collection of AI instruction files designed specifically for **Rust developers**.
 Use these instructions to power intelligent agents in tools like **GitHub Copilot**, **VS Code**, or any AI-powered development assistant.

-## Instruction Files
+- **Instruction sets** – predefined prompts and role definitions for Rust-related tasks.
+- **Agent behavior files** – configurations for AI agents to act as Rust coding assistants.

-This repository contains instruction sets and agent behavior files tailored for building intelligent Rust developer tools and agents.
-Ideal for integrating with Copilot, LLMs, and AI-enhanced developer workflows.
+They are tailored for building intelligent Rust developer tools and agents, and are ideal for integration with **Copilot**, **LLMs**, and **AI-enhanced developer workflows**.

 | Title | Description | Open in VS Code |